18F/generator-18F-static/README.md

-**DISCLAIMER: This repository is a currently experimental and not ready for project use.**
+**DISCLAIMER: This repository is an experimental and not ready for project use.**

 # generator-18F-static